Your diagnosis

 The Main Character Who Wasn't Cast

 supplying their own cinematography.
 Uninvited.
 Undeterred.
+Honestly, inspiring.

 See D-LULU's full file →